-Fluid intake should average between 3 and 6 litres per athlete, depending on heat, humidity, and size of athlete.
+Correct fluid intake for every person is 35-40ml /kg as a baseline without taking in consideration the heat and physical activity.
+The need of re-hydration raise significantly with elevated temperatures and intense activity.
+While planning , the sufficient amount and distribution of water between staff and volunteers should be also taken into account.
 There should be unlimited amounts of fluids available.
-Water is the best choice for hydration.
+Still water is the best choice for hydration.
 It may be supplemented with sport drinks with carbohydrate concentrations between 6-8%.
 Higher carbohydrate concentrations cause a slowing of absorption into the body systems thus slowing hydration.

 Liquids for hydration must be located close to athletes during competition.
 Research and experience show that if an athlete must look for or go get fluids during competition, they will not drink properly.
 Drinks should be available iced as well as at room temperature.
+Ideal positioning is near the competition venue and in changing rooms.
+Free drinks should be offered also during all meals.